 1. The R commands have to be written into the console for carrying out different analyses.
 Blue is an example of an R prompt.
 The commands are submitted by pressing the enter key.

 2. After starting up R, commands can be submitted into the console and the results will be calculated immediately.
 Below are a few examples:

 3. All variables including scalers, vectors, matrices, etc those are created by R are called objects.
 Values to variables are assigned using an arrow in R. For example, we can assign the value 2*3 to the variable x using the below command.

 > x <- 2*3

 4. For viewing the content of any object only typing its name is enough and the contents will be displayed.
 Below is an example:

-5. Their different types of objects in R like arrays, matrices, vectors, scalars, list, tables, and data frames.
+5. Their different types of objects in R like arrays, matrices, vectors, scalars, lists, tables, and data frames.
 The scalar variable text shown above is an example of an R object.
-Unlike a scalar variable that contains a single element, vector consists of several elements.
+Unlike a scalar variable that contains a single element, a vector consists of several elements.
 The elements that are stored in a vector is of the same type as numeric or characters.
 A list consists of different types of elements consisting of both numeric or character.

 7. When someone is not sure of the exact function or knows it partially, it can be searched with either help.search() and RSiteSearch() functions.

 This is a guide to Install R. Here we discuss the basic concept, Prerequisites, Step by Step Process of Installation, and brief knowledge on how it works.
 You may also look at the following articles to learn more –